Hand-Picked Daily GUN DEALS

 There are likely local shops to you that offer the service, but here are a few of the big names that we like best.

-I’m a big fan of Agency Arms Glocks, but these guys aren’t the cheapest option or provide the most flavors to choose from.
+I'm a big fan of Agency Arms Glocks, but these guys aren't the cheapest option and they don't provide the most flavors to choose from.
 What they do offer are an insanely clean look and a very high-quality job.

 They also do a few extras standard that is included in the price that if you ask me really help deliver on the value.
 This isn't just a stipple job.
 Also included is an Accelerator Cut thumb rest, finger groove removal, beveling out the inside of the magazine well, and then a complete stipple job.